Belle Dingle

-Belle Dingle is a fictional character from the British soap opera Emmerdale, played by Eden Taylor-Draper.
+Belle Dingle (also King) is a fictional character from the British ITV soap opera Emmerdale, played by Eden Taylor-Draper.
 Belle made her first screen appearance during the episode broadcast on 25 December 1998, originally played by twins Emily and James Mather.
 James stopped appearing in the role in 2000 and Emily in 2005, at which point Taylor-Draper took over, remaining ever since.
-Belle has featured in various storylines throughout her time on the soap, such as falling down a mineshaft, killing her best friend Gemma Andrews (Tendai Rinomhota), having an affair with doctor Jermaine Bailey (Micah Balfour), faking a pregnancy to prevent Jermaine from leaving after their affair is revealed, being diagnosed with schizophrenia, a relationship with Lachlan White (Thomas Atkinson) which ends after discovering he is a serial killer with mental health relapses.
+Belle has featured in various storylines throughout her time on the soap, such as falling down a mineshaft, killing her best friend Gemma Andrews (Tendai Rinomhota), having an affair with doctor Jermaine Bailey (Micah Balfour), faking a pregnancy to prevent Jermaine from leaving after their affair is revealed, being diagnosed with schizophrenia, a relationship with Lachlan White (Thomas Atkinson) which ends after discovering he is a serial killer and various mental health relapses.
+In 2024, Belle was at the centre of a high-profile storyline which sees her being coercively controlled and abused by husband Thomas King (James Chase).

 Storylines

 Belle is born on Christmas Day 1998 to Zak (Steve Halliwell) and Lisa Dingle (Jane Cox).
 Lisa is unaware that she is pregnant until she goes into labour and local vet Paddy Kirk (Dominic Brunt) delivers Belle.
 When Belle is seven years old, she goes missing after she is left at home under the care of her uncle Shadrach Dingle (Andy Devine), who has fallen asleep.
 Daz Eden (Luke Tittensor) visits, bringing his pet ferret Spike.
 Although being warned not to, Belle lets the ferret out of his cage and in a panic, chases him through the fields.
 As she pursues him, she falls down a mine shaft.
 Daz is forced to leave the house, and when he finds her, dives in to help her out, but discovers that they are trapped, with the risk of freezing or drowning in the water.
 Daz manages to keep Belle afloat, until they are eventually rescued by the Dingles and the fire brigade.
 Belle acts as ring bearer at her cousin Marlon Dingle's (Mark Charnock) wedding to Donna Windsor (Verity Rushworth) and she briefly moves in with Marlon shortly after.

 Belle befriends Will Wylde (Oscar Lloyd), and the pair grow closer, and Belle comforts him when he learns his father is found dead.
 Will has to leave the village and he gives Belle his Nintendo DS.
 Lisa encourages Belle to say goodbye, and she rushes up to the taxi, shouting that she loves him.
 Will shouts that he loves her too.
 Belle dates Luke Salter (Daniel Pearson), after meeting him at a party.
 They keep their relationship a secret, as he previously dated her friend Gemma Andrews (Tendai Rinomhota).
 When Gemma sees them together, she warns Belle that Luke is trouble.
 Her parents are also wary about the relationship, especially when Belle almost loses her virginity to him.
 Luke breaks up with Belle and she realises that he only wanted to have sex with her.